Bar and Court Admissions

 - Handled matters in and out of court involving trade secrets, noncompetes, and other employment issues.

-- Submitted an amicus brief on behalf of the Main Street Business Alliance to the Colorado Court of Appeals in the highly publicized case, Masterpiece Bakery v.
+- Submitted an amicus brief for the Main Street Business Alliance to the Colorado Court of Appeals in the highly publicized case, Masterpiece Bakery v.
 Craig, which tested the limits of Colorado's antidiscrimination law.
 The Court of Appeals backed the position urged in the amicus brief.

 Publications & Speaking Engagements